Candida Martinelli's Italophile Site

 • Puddings (Custards).

 Many of the recipes are similar to sweets that are enjoyed today by people all over the world, showing how far and wide the Persian and Moorish recipes have been embraced.
 In the West, these dishes are usually filtered through Italian, Spanish, Greek and French cuisines.
-For example, this book with recipes from the 1200s (and earlier), you can find recipes for:
+For example, in this book with recipes from the 1200s (and earlier), you can find recipes for:

 • marzipan candies and marzipan cookies and pastries